zladx/zladx.github.io/_posts/2023-03-29-links-awakening-disassembly-progress-report-part-13.md

 ```
 _How the disassembly attempts to split the entities each into their own file._

-These split are not straightforward: the entities code are not cleanly isolated, but instead reference a kind-of-standard set of helper functions, duplicated into each original file.
+These splits are not straightforward: the entities' code is not cleanly isolated, but instead references a kind-of-standard set of helper functions, duplicated into each original file.
 Sometime an entity will even use some code from another entity in the same file!

-So this is still very much a work in progress: at least one file needs to be split, and the files structure is not final yet.
+So this is still very much a work in progress: at least one file needs to be split, and the file structure is not final yet.
 But it progresses steadily.

 ## 📖 Sprite-slots documentation

 Daid took some time to research and document the ways entities sprites are defined and loaded on each room transition.

 As the Game Boy video memory is quite limited, management of graphical resources is quite important.
-As for the NPC sprites, the games had a few challenges:
+As for the NPC sprites, the game had a few challenges:
-- When a room is initially loaded, how are loaded the required sprites for the room's entities?
+- When a room is initially loaded, how are the required sprites for the room's entities loaded?
 - And when transitioning from a room to another, how to ensure that the sprites of the appearing entities will be loaded _while the sprites of the disappearing entities are still there_?
-- How does the code of an entity knows _where in memory_ its sprites have been loaded?
+- How does the code of an entity know _where in memory_ its sprites have been loaded?
-- And what about NPCs or enemies that uses more sprites than usual?
+- And what about NPCs or enemies that use more sprites than usual?
 Does the standard loading mechanism still work?
-- How does this interact with following NPCs (Marin, Bow-Wow, etc.), which also uses sprite memory?
+- How does this interact with following NPCs (Marin, Bow-Wow, etc.), which also use sprite memory?

-After a lot of researches, this ended up in [a large PR documenting the sprite-slots mechanism](https://github.com/zladx/LADX-Disassembly/pull/335), and a [higher-level wiki article](https://github.com/zladx/LADX-Disassembly/wiki/Game-engine-documentation#4-entities) on this topic.
+After a lot of research, this ended up in [a large PR documenting the sprite-slots mechanism](https://github.com/zladx/LADX-Disassembly/pull/335), and a [higher-level wiki article](https://github.com/zladx/LADX-Disassembly/wiki/Game-engine-documentation#4-entities) on this topic.

 ![](/images/zelda-links-awakening-progress-report-13/spriteslots.png)
-_The fours spritesheets for room 07 on the Overworld._
+_The four spritesheets for room 07 on the Overworld._

 To summarize the key points of the sprites resource management: